CSCfi/csc-user-guide/docs/computing/containers/creating.md

 Some issues related to, for example, glibc, fakeroot, file permissions and old remote repos are often difficult to solve, so trying out a few different base images can be a good idea before spending a lot of time debugging.

-## Using GPU from containers in interactive sessions in Mahti
+## Using GPU from containers in interactive sessions in Puhti

 To run programs that [use GPU](https://apptainer.org/docs/user/latest/gpu.html) use `--nv` flag when starting the container.
 To use the graphical display with [VirtualGL](https://virtualgl.org/) a few environment variables have to be set as well.
 It is easiest to create a script that does this all for us.